IntersectMBO/governance-actions/preprod/2026-05-07-hf11/metadata-raw.md

 #### `case` Expressions for Built-in Types

-Untyped Plutus Core gains `case`-expressions over the built-in types `Bool`, `Integer` and `Data`.
+Untyped Plutus Core gains `case`\-expressions over the built-in types `Bool`, `Integer` and `Data`.
 Prior to this upgrade, branching on `Data` structure (or on integer or boolean values) relies on chained `if`/`equalsInteger`/`unConstrData` patterns that are expensive at runtime and verbose at the source level, data matching is one of the major performance bottlenecks in current scripts.
 Native `case` expressions let the interpreter dispatch on the relevant tag or value directly, yielding significant performance gains and cleaner script logic.

 #### New Plutus Primitives

 The new Plutus primitives are defined in five CIPs: [CIP-0109](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0109), [CIP-0132](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0132), [CIP-0133](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0133), [CIP-0138](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0138) and [CIP-0153](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0153).
-A complementary, previously-enacted protocol parameter update governance action (gov_action1q9xr9etnglg3gazzzrsexj3qsnzaqpf2yvfpwrvnwk9l64n089tqqqg02j9) provides the corresponding cost model entries that will enable the primitives following the hard fork.
+A complementary, previously-enacted protocol parameter update governance action (gov\_action18cd564yw8jcsj392ggtge8swd3pkxm5k6rdhlf3sv308z0rjy3gsqdgxfqp) provides the corresponding cost model entries that will enable the primitives following the hard fork.

 ##### **CIP-0109 | Modular Exponentiation Built-in for Plutus Core**